ocaml/dune/doc/ocaml-ecosystem.rst

 on top of the compilers, to perform tasks such as producing an executable from compiled object files and external libraries.

-OPAM: a Collection of Software Projects
+Opam: a Collection of Software Projects
 ---------------------------------------

-OPAM is a package manager.
+Opam is a package manager.
 It is used to determine which packages are necessary, and how to fetch and build them.
 Packages can contain libraries, executables, and other kinds of files.